 - Behavioral analysis can be used to visualize repetitive / cyclic patterns that often are present in systems such as image-processing pipelines and manufacturing machines.

 - Resource-usage analysis can quickly give insights into the details of the resource usage.

-The TRACE tool and the underlying concepts are relatively easy to learn and the TRACE input is easy to use.
+The TRACE4CPS tool and the underlying concepts are relatively easy to learn and the TRACE4CPSE input is easy to use.

 From June 17th, 2022 to June 17th, 2022